sathomas2/CarND-PID-Control-Project/README.md

     |   json.hpp
 ```

 Everything in the root directory, except for this README, was provided by Udacity to install the necessary dependencies.
 CODEOWNERS is the citation of the author of the starter code.
 The readme_images directory contains the images in this README. main.cpp connects to the simulator using WebSocketIO and makes the necessary calls to the PID class.
-PID.cpp contains my implementation of the PID controller as well as a simple solution I devised for controlling the throttle and breaks of an autonomous vehicle.
+PID.cpp contains my implementation of the PID controller as well as a simple solution I devised for controlling the throttle and brakes of an autonomous vehicle.

 ### PID Controller:
 Given a desired set point SP=r(t) and a process variable PV=y(t), I can measure an error term at every time step e(t) as the diffence between them.